soul4rent/AWBW-Map-Checklist/Live Guidelines.md

 ## At most ~20k income (Standard and Fog)

-There are very very few exceptions to this rule.
+There are very very few exceptions to this guideline.

 ## At least 6k starting income (High funds)